Here’s the thing: growing your nest egg doesn’t have to be complicated.

 Here’s what you need to know.

-Recurring investments allow you to automate your finances by scheduling deposits to your investment accounts in advance.
+Creating an investing schedule allows you to automate your finances by scheduling deposits to your investment accounts in advance.
 For example, if you want to invest $400 every month or $100 every week, you may want to create a recurring investment.
 That way, without thinking, planning or submitting the deposits manually, money will automatically flow into your account or portfolio on the date of your choice.

-Recurring investments (and automation, in general) allow you get out of your own way.
+Setting an investing schedule (and automation, in general) allow you get out of your own way.

 Think of it like our diet.
 Even though we understand the benefits of a healthy diet and the consequences of poor food choices, we somehow end up eating McDonald’s Tuesday night, five donuts at the office Thursday morning, and ordering a pizza Friday night.
 Temptation gets in the way, and we often the lack self-control and self-discipline and resist — we’re only human, after all.
 While we understand that making a salad is better for our long-term health than eating at McDonald’s, in the moment, we are hungry, we’ve had a long day, and the threat of bad blood pressure in our old age is trumped by our desire for french fries.